norcams/iaas/docs/installation/cabling.rst

 Conceptual overview
 -------------------

-This illustrates the cabling concept without including all the connected hosts.
+This illustrates the cabling concept with a minmal solution for switch connectivity.

 .. image:: images/cabling_overview_mvp.png
    :target: ../_images/cabling_overview_mvp.png

-This image is the same as the one above except the routers are fully connected to enable testing of more redundancy scenarios.
+This is the same concept as above, but with additional switch cabling to to enable testing of different network design and redundancy scenarios.

 .. image:: images/cabling_overview_full.png
    :target: ../_images/cabling_overview_full.png